 - Brian DeFord

 I hope that my site and experience contributes in some small way to others, as I continue to stand on the shoulders of other builders.
 I will not document all my work on the site, since I keep a detailed chronological build log and a plethora of pictures I take as I go.
 However, I try to emphasize things here that were particularly tricky for me, or that I did in a manner that might be of value to other builders traveling similar paths.

 Shortly after I started my build, I purchased some partially developed parts from David Pierce's MKIV project working with Plans #1068.
 Though David did GREAT work, partial projects always involve re-work on components.
 I organized my work around MY Plans #1736 bought from Aircraft Spruce, and returned to every chapter to insure each piece was complete and built to my standards.

-I also want to recognize the camaraderie of Ben Bennett and Nelson Amen and Les Behrens who are fellow Cozy builders in the central Texas area.
-We have shared canopy purchases from Todd's, TB form, tools, ACS purchases, and lots of good fun prodding each other along.
+I also want to recognize the camaraderie of Ben Bennett, Nelson Amen, and Les Behrens who are fellow Cozy builders in the central Texas area.
+We have shared canopy purchases from Todd's, TB jig, tools, ACS purchases, and lots of good fun prodding each other along.
 Mike Satchell in Ft Worth and I, have also shared lots of information and he loaned me one of his flexible sanding boards on one of my visits.
 Vance Atkinson has provided valuable advice along the way and I've adopted a number of his innovative subsystem designs in my Cozy.

 And here it is after 1740 hrs (attached winglets and rough finishing through primer, no engine).
 I can see imperfections out in the sun that I couldn't see in the garage, but nothing I can't easily improve on after getting through flight testing.
 I have a time lapse of wing attachment process here.

 Here's a look at the Cozy at the airport with cowlings on and nose top taped in place.
-She's completed first flight and is now in Phase I testing.
+She's completed first flight and Phase I testing, still in primer coating.